samarthags/samarthags/README.md

 ## About Me

 I'm a full-stack web developer based in Sagara, Karnataka, India.
-I focus on building real, functional web applications from the ground up — handling everything from UI design to backend APIs and database architecture.
+I build real, complete web applications from scratch — UI, backend, APIs, databases, and deployment, all of it.

-I care a lot about the web as a platform.
-Most of what I build lives in the browser, and I spend a lot of time thinking about how interfaces feel, how data flows, and how to make things fast and reliable.
-My interest in web development goes beyond just shipping features — I want to understand how things work at every layer of the stack.
+The web platform is what I care most about.
+I spend a lot of time thinking about how interfaces feel, how data moves through a system, and how to make experiences that are both fast and well-designed.
+For me, web development is not just writing code — it's understanding every layer of how a product comes together and making deliberate decisions at each one.

-Outside of the core stack, I enjoy building real-time systems with Socket.io, integrating third-party APIs into full products, and experimenting with music-driven web experiences using the Spotify API.
-I also take UI seriously — clean, intentional design is something I consider a core part of development, not an afterthought.
+I work heavily with JavaScript across the full stack.
+On the frontend I build with React and Next.js, paying close attention to layout, interaction, and visual quality.
+On the backend I design REST APIs with Node.js and Express, handle real-time communication with Socket.io, and connect to databases like MongoDB, Firebase, and Supabase.
+I've shipped products with payment integration, cloud media pipelines, third-party OAuth flows, and live multiplayer systems.

+Beyond the technical side, I take UI design seriously.
+Clean, intentional interfaces are something I treat as core to development — not a separate concern.
+I'm also drawn to music-driven web experiences and have built projects that connect directly to the Spotify API.

-Currently open to collaborations, open source contributions, and internship opportunities.
-I also take on freelance web design and development projects at [website.samarthags.in](https://website.samarthags.in).
+Currently open to collaborations, open source contributions, and internships.
+I also take on freelance web design and development work.

 ---